theaaronhanks/theaaronhanks/README.md

 ## Introduction

 I'm @theaaronhanks.
 I'm a student studying Computer Science at Utah State University, and I plan to graduate December of 2023.
-I am interested in many areas of software development including developing websites, games, and mobile applications.
+I am interested in many areas of software development including developing websites and mobile applications.

 ## Current Employment

-I currently work as a Computer Science Coach for the Utah State University Computer Science Department.
-The Utah State University Computer Science Coaching Lab is a tutoring center focused on helping students overcome conceptual and implementation based challenges in a comfortable and constructive environment.
+I currently work as a Web Development Intern for [FamilySearch](https://www.familysearch.org/en/), a service provided by [The Church of Jesus Christ of Latter-Day Saints](https://www.churchofjesuschrist.org/?lang=eng).
+FamilySearch is an international, nonprofit organization dedicated to helping all people discover their family story through genealogy and making family tree connections.
+I currently work to help develop the pedigree tree pages.

 ## Learning

-I am currently learning about Object Oriented Programming, and how to develop using Object Oriented design patterns.
-I am also learning about game development using JavaScript and HTML.
-In addition I am studying and learning about common modern web development practices, such as using TypeScript, React, Express, and Node.JS to develop web applications.
-I currently am also taking an introduction to Cyber Security course.
+In my current internship I am learning to use React.js.
+I am also gaining experience working in an Agile Development environment with a small team of software developers.
+I am learning the processes and architecture involved in maintaining a large codebase.

 ## Contact Information